shailendramaurya/racoon/README.md

 A YouTube downloader written in HTML, JS with mdb library and piped API & php backend.

+## ⚠️ Backend server have limited bandwidth and storage ⚠️
+### - Will migrate to a powerfull server soon
+### - Do not download large files
+### - If you encountered any issue, try fetching http://f0841623.xsph.ru/cron.php or open an issues

 ## Author

 Shailendra Maurya